 Thankfully, keyword data for sites before Google’s update is still available.
 You can still learn a lot from such information, especially when you have content that you consistently put out for particular seasons and evergreen content as well.

 If the site you’re monitoring experiences a massive influx of traffic without having made any changes to the site itself, you could very well have a trending keyword in your hands.
 Use Google Trends to jumpstart your search for what could be sending a lot of visitors your way.

 Although you might not know the exact terms people are using to get to a site, you can still find out which pages they’re ending up on.
 With that knowledge, you can have a good idea of what those hidden keywords are based on the keywords you’ve been using in the past for your landing pages.
 Econsultancy has provided a step-by-step tutorial for pairing up (not supplied) keywords with their landing pages.

 Having an internal search engine isn’t just for your visitors’ convenience.
 You can still see what search terms they are using on your site, and that information has become much more valuable in learning what your target audience is looking for.

 Analytics tools will still show how well your pages are ranking for specific keywords.
 Keep your eyes on your rankings, and not just for the competitive ones but also for mid-range terms and long-tail phrases.

 Bing and Yahoo might not account for too much of today’s organic search traffic, but considering the limitations currently present, you might as well check how well you’re performing for keywords from these search engines.

-Although this change already has a significant impact in the online marketing industry, it’s only one part of Google’s overall update to its search engine’s algorithms called Hummingbird.
-Unlike the previous Panda and Penguin updates, Hummingbird isn’t about keeping spam and other useless content from appearing in results page.
+Although this change already has a significant impact on the online marketing industry, it’s only one part of Google’s overall update to its search engine’s algorithms called Hummingbird.
+Unlike the previous Panda and Penguin updates, Hummingbird isn’t about keeping spam and other useless content from appearing on the results page.